 An operating lease, also known as a fair market value lease, is essentially a rental contract without an option to purchase the equipment at below market value at the end of the term.
 This is the right lease to consider if you’re acquiring equipment with a short life span such as technology, or expect to quickly replace the asset.
 An operating lease does not offer depreciation, instead allowing the lessee to write off the entire monthly payment as an operating expense.

 Capital Lease Frequently Asked Questions (FAQs)

 This article contains a lot of information regarding capital leases, including benefits of a capital lease, as well as downsides and alternatives.
-For any outstanding questions you still have, you can post them over in the Fit Small Business forum for answers.
 We’ll cover a few of the most frequently asked questions below.

 When should a lease be capitalized?

 A lease should be capitalized when your business can benefit from the ability to depreciate the asset, and intends to purchase the asset at the end of the term.
 This is typically the case for higher value assets that have a long useful life.